johnentrieri/dnrb/README.md

     node deploy-commands.js

-This must be re-run whenever commands are added/removed.
+This must be re-run whenever new commands are added/removed.

 Arguments to applicationGuildCommands() function can be modified to either deploy commands to a specific Guild/Channel or to all Channels where the Bot is added - See [Discord.js Guide](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration)